 - 7. Remove jammed material from inside the chipper rotor and shredder compartment. - 8.
-Clean out the discharge area rotor paddles. - 9.
-Turn the rotor by hand to be sure there is nothing jammed between the rotor and stationary blades.
+Clean out the discharge area rotor paddles.

+- 9. Be sure to turn the rotor by hand to be sure there is nothing jammed between the rotor and stationary blades. - 10.
+Close and secure the rotor housing. - 11.
+Check that everyone is clear of machine before restarting engine.